Hopf 2-algebras and Braided Monoidal 2-Categories: Conclusion

 The above Turaev-Viro state sum model has seen a recent generalization to 4-dimensions, known as the {\it Douglas-Reutter model} \cite{Douglas:2018}.
 This is a state sum model which takes as input a fusion spherical 2-category, and outputs a 4-manifold invariant.
 Similar constructions had also been studied by Mackaay \cite{Mackaay:ek,Mackaay:hc,Mackaay:uo}, but the {\it 2-ribbon calculus} underlying the Douglas-Reutter model served tantamount importance.

 Nevertheless, these invariants are \textit{not} modular, and a 4-dimensional analogue of the Reshetikhin-Turaev invariant is still unknown.
-For this, one requires the notion of a \textbf{ribbon tensor 2-category}, in which both the braiding and the {\it twist} operations of the underlying fusion 2-category play a central role.
-Algebraically, we expect such higher ribbon structures to be captured by {\bf ribbon 2-Hopf algebras}.
+For this, one requires the notion of a \textbf{ribbon tensor 2-category}, in which both the braiding and the {\it twist} operations of the underlying tensor 2-category play a central role.
+Algebraically, we expect such higher ribbon structures to be captured by {\bf ribbon Hopf 2-algebras}.
+We shall pursue this line of thinking in a followup work, in an effort to construct a 4-dimensional analogue of the Reshetikhin-Turaev modular functor.

-In Appendix \ref{2-hopf}, we introduced a strict notion of a 2-Hopf algebra equipped with both a 2-R-matrix $\cR$ and an {\it antipode} $S$.
-However, to model a general ribbon tensor 2-category, we would require a "weak antipode" $S$ as well as the central ribbon/tortile element $\nu$ that arises from $\cR,S$.
-We shall pursue this line of thinking in a followup work, in an effort to cosntruct the 4-dimensional analogue of the Reshetikhin-Turaev modular invariant.

-\section{2-Hopf algebras}
+\section{Hopf 2-algebras}

 Recall in the usual 1-algebra case that a Hopf algebra $H$ is by definition a bialgebra equipped with an {\it antipode} $S:H\rightarrow H$ which is an anti-algebra and anti-coalgebra map, satisfying

 where $\cdot,\Delta$ are the product/coproduct on $H$ and $\eta,\epsilon$ are the unit/counit maps.
 Correspondingly, we shall define a 2-Hopf algebra $\cG$ as a 2-bialgebra equipped with an appropriate notion of an antipode $S:\cG\rightarrow \cG$.